Writing your own linear algebra matrix library in C

 }

-Similarly, you can write a method that is generating a random square matrix:
+Similarly, we can provide a convenience method for generating a random square matrix by wrapping our nml_mat_rnd() function:

 nml_mat *nml_mat_sqr_rnd(unsigned int size, double min, double max) {